52North/sensor-web-tutorial/docs/13_sta_example_request.md

 ### Read Sensor

 The data in the STA can be read by sending a HTTP GET request.
-If a ceratin `Sensor` is requested the URI consists out of the _service root URI_, the _resource path_ and the _identifier_.
+If a certain `Sensor` is requested the URI consists out of the _service root URI_, the _resource path_ and the _identifier_.
 For the inserted example data the URI looks like this: